willstepp/writings/hunger/hunger-notes.md

+THE LAKE: Remove the meadow, ruins are enough, fish are necessary

+THE VISION: Contrast visions of war with visions of exploration beyond earth

 MOTHER ARGUMENT: Do you think whatever is out there is more important than the people who love and depend on you?
 Did you even consider others?
 I cannot support this.